rafavzqz/geopdes/geopdes/doc/README.txt

 3.1 CITING GeoPDEs

- * GeoPDEs has been developed as a part of our research, and is funded by our respective institutions.
-The best way to support us is by citing
+ * GeoPDEs has been developed as a part of our research.
+The best way to support the development of GeoPDEs is by citing

       C. de Falco, A. Reali, R. Vazquez.
       GeoPDES: a research tool for Isogeometric Analysis of PDEs,